 An Animal Care and Use protocol should be submitted to the IACUC for all research that involves the use of live vertebrate animals for testing, instructional and research purposes.
 Please review the submission deadlines, and also allow time for the IACUC determination to be released (usually 5-7 business days following a meeting).
 Most protocols will require at least minimal modifications prior to approval; more substantial modifications will require additional time for IACUC reviewers to verify that responses are adequate to address regulatory approval criteria.
 As many funding agencies require documentation of IACUC approval prior to making an award, we strongly suggest submitting a protocol as soon as you receive an indication that the work will be funded.
-Finally, research funds cannot be released by the Division of Research until the Office of Research Policies, Compliance, and Committees (ORPCC) verifies that an approved protocol is in place that is congruent with the research described in the grant application.
+Finally, research funds cannot be released by the Division of Research until the Research Integrity and Oversight (RIO) Office verifies that an approved protocol is in place that is congruent with the research described in the grant application.
 Bottom line – the sooner, the better!

 Where can I submit an Animal Care and Use Protocol?

 Who should be contacted for assistance with writing an Animal Care and Use Protocol?

 The IACUC’s policies and guidance are located here to assist you in writing your protocol:

 For veterinary assistance, (e.g., proper model selection, anesthetic/ analgesic recommendations, consultation on drug doses, routes of administration, surgical procedures, etc.), contact the IACUC Veterinarian.
 ACO veterinarians are also available for consultation.

 For general assistance with the protocol submission and review process, clarifications on required modifications, inspection findings, technical assistance in completing the application, IACUC training opportunities and general information on IACUC policies and procedures, contact the IACUC Coordinator.